 What is Occupational Therapy?

-Pediatric occupational therapy supports children strengthen their skills in order to participate in functional day to day activities, or “occupations.”
+Paediatric occupational therapy supports children by strengthening their skills in order to participate in functional day-to-day activities, or “occupations.”
 This includes anything from getting dressed, feeding, potty training, and especially playing.
-Occupational therapy strengthens confidence, self-efficacy, and social participation with each child by enhancing the development of fine motor skills, sensory motor skills, and visual motor skills that children need to function and socialise.
+Occupational therapy strengthens confidence, self-efficacy, and social participation with each child by enhancing the development of fine motor skills, sensory-motor skills, and visual motor skills that children need to function and socialise.

 What are the goals of Occupational Therapy?